 University employees will be expected to make every reasonable effort to report to work as scheduled, even in severe weather conditions.
-When provided advanced warning, employees are expected to anticipate difficulties and delays in transportation.
+Whenever possible, employees should maintain awareness of local weather forecasts, including potential impacts and also anticipate the potential for delays in travel/transportation.
 Upon evaluation of their individual circumstances, employees are expected to make reasonable judgments to avoid serious risks when traveling to and from work.
 Employees are encouraged to actively communicate with their supervisor or other proper authority regarding their timeliness and attendance during extreme weather conditions, in order to assure proper staffing.
 When delayed, employees may be expected to report to work as soon as they become available, unless otherwise excused by their supervisor, in order to meet operational needs.
-Supervisory staff are expected to utilize their discretion reasonably and humanely in relation to this policy.
+Supervisory staff are expected to use their discretion reasonably and humanely in relation to this policy.

 Absences due to severe weather conditions may be addressed in the following manner, as applicable: